A model like no other for developers, investors and tenants

 One of the key features of this offering is that DomaCom accesses the developer distribution margin to deliver equity investors an effective discount of up to 15%.
 This reflects the low cost to the developer of selling a line of stock in one transaction rather than the cost of individual sales.

-A unique pathway to homeownership for renters in Sydney
+A unique pathway to property ownership for renters in Sydney

 The DomaCom Fund offers an opportunity for tenants to build equity whilst renting a property of their choice from a list of new and modern housing developments.